 Did we get blind drunk, No!
 Did we love it, Yes!

-We tubed, our way, survived and had a blast.
+We tubed, our way, survived and have great memories of the day.

 Duane showing us his latest trick